Jed Patrick Mabilog: Political career

 Mabilog's public service began during his college years when he was elected chairman of the Kabataang Barangay.
 His political career started in 2004 when he ran for and won a seat as an Iloilo City Councilor.
 He ran for Vice Mayor of Iloilo City in 2007 and was elected to the position.
-In 2010, he ran for the mayoralty of Iloilo City and won against former Justice Secretary Raul Gonzales.
+In 2010, he ran for the mayoralty of Iloilo City and won against former Justice Secretary Raul Gonzalez.
 He served three terms until 2017.

 Allegations and political exile in the United States (2017–2024)

 On August 7, 2016, Mabilog was accused and threatened by then-Philippine President Rodrigo Duterte of being a drug protector.
 Duterte even questioned Mabilog's residence in Molo, Iloilo City, describing it as “more grandiose” than Malacañang, which raised questions about his wealth.
 The allegation was categorically denied by Mabilog.
 He fled to the United States on August 30, 2017, after attending a disaster management program in Japan and an urban environment accords forum in Malaysia.

 He did not return, leaving the office of mayor of Iloilo City vacant.
 The Ombudsman ordered the dismissal of Mabilog, and Vice Mayor Jose Espinosa III was appointed as the new mayor to serve the remainder of Mabilog's third term until 2019.

 Mabilog and his family subsequently filed for political asylum in the United States and said that he would only return to the Philippines until Duterte left the presidency.

 In 2021, the Court of Appeals (CA) dismissed an administrative complaint filed against Mabilog in connection with his alleged unexplained wealth, which had been the basis for his removal from office in 2017.